pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-As-A-Visualisation-Tool.md

 Where are we with our targets?
 What percentage of our company assets are with remote workers?
 What is the gender ratio in your organisation?
 What was our revenue last week?

 Questions like these can be overwhelming if you are a first time manager.
-We might tend to ramble or start being long winded when we have to answer questions like this.
+We might tend to ramble while  answering questions like this.
 Thanks to the data visualisation tools in the market.
 There are better ways to tackle questions like this.
 It is an old saying that is going to be of our help.

 `A picture is worth a thousand words`

  ![_config.yml]({{ site.baseurl }}/images/looker.png)

-Data visualisation is a good to have skills which will help you in cases like this.
+Data visualisation is a good to have skill which will help you in cases like this.
 There are many visualisation tools in the market.
 Some of them are:
 * qlikview
 * tableau